 Make a list of possible doctors and questions to ask.
 Below are some interview chiropractic questions that will be the most revealing and helpful.

-What chiropractic techniques do you specialize in?
-There are many advanced treatment and techniques that chiropractors can specialize in.
-These techniques include manipulation under anesthesia (MUA), diagnostic imaging, chiropractic nutrition and so on.
+There are many advanced treatments and techniques that chiropractors can specialize in.
+These techniques include manipulation under anesthesia (MUA), diagnostic imaging, chiropractic nutrition, and so on.
 Knowing which chiropractors specialize in which techniques can help you find the doctor of chiropractic who is right for you.

-What services do you offer?
-Many chiropractors combine or have additional services such as massage, rehabilitation, strength training, decompression therapy, physical therapy and other services.
-For people who have complex injuries, chiropractors who combine specialties can help speed the healing process.
+Many chiropractors combine or have additional services such as massage, rehabilitation, strength training, decompression therapy, physiotherapy, and other services.
+For people who have complex injuries, chiropractors who combine specialties can help speed up the healing process.

 You can also check reviews through Google My Business, where people can post their impressions of professionals that they have worked with.
-When looking for a doctor of chiropractic in your area, Google chiropractic physician targeted cities: Newport, Costa Mesa, Irvine and so on.
+When looking for a doctor of chiropractic in your area, Google chiropractic physician targeted cities: Newport Beach, Costa Mesa, Irvine, and so on.